Trwa tłumaczenie tego artykułu.

 Once you finish writing the code and organizing the files that make up your website, you need to put it all online so people can find it.
-This article lays out how to get your simple sample code online with little effort.
+This article explains how to get your simple sample code online with little effort.

 Getting hosting and a domain name

-- Hosting — rented file space on a hosting company's web server.
-You put your website files on this space, and the web server serves the content to web users who request it.
+- Web hosting is rented file space on a hosting company's web server.
+You put website files on the web server.
+The web server provides website content to website visitors.

-- A domain name — the unique address where people can find your website, like
+- A domain name is the unique address where people find your website, such as

 http://www.bbc.co.uk.
-You rent your domain name for so many years from a domain registrar.
+You can rent your domain name for as many years as you want from a domain registrar.

 Many professional websites go online this way.

 In addition, you will need a File Transfer Protocol (FTP) program (see How much does it cost: software for more details) to actually transfer the website files over to the server.
-FTP programs vary widely, but generally you have to log on to your web server using details provided by your hosting company (e.g. username, password, host name).
-Then the program shows you your local files and the web server's files in two windows, so you can transfer them back and forth:
+FTP programs vary widely, but generally, you have to connect to your web server using details provided by your hosting company (typically username, password, hostname).
+Then the program shows you your local files and the web server's files in two windows, and provides a way for you to transfer files back and forth.

 Tips for finding hosting and domains

-- We don't promote specific commercial hosting companies or domain name registrars here.
+- MDN does not promote specific commercial hosting companies or domain name registrars.
 To find hosting companies and registrars, just search for "web hosting" and "domain names".
-All registrars will have a feature to allow you to check if the domain name you want is available, or if someone else has already registered it.
+All registrars will have a feature to allow you to check if the domain name you want is available.

 - Your home or office internet service provider may provide some limited hosting for a small website.
-The available feature set will be limited, but it might be perfect for your first experiments — contact them and ask!
+The available feature set will be limited, but it might be perfect for your first experiments.

-- There are a few free services available like Neocities, Blogger, and WordPress.
-Again, you get what you pay for, but they are ideal for your initial experiments.
-Free services mostly don't require FTP software for uploads either — you can just drag and drop right inside their web interface.
+- There are also free services available like Neocities, Blogger, and WordPress.
+Sometimes you get what you pay for, but sometimes these resources are good enough for your initial experiments.

 Using an online tool like GitHub or Google App Engine